binci/binci/README.md

 ## Custom Execution Tasks

-Laminar uses the `-e` flag to allow for execution of tasks not in the `laminar.yml` file:
+DevLab uses the `-e` flag to allow for execution of tasks not in the `devlab.yml` file:

 ```
-lam -e "echo hello world"
+lab -e "echo hello world"
 ```

 ## Interactive Mode

+By default, DevLab attempts to use Docker's `-it` flag when running, however, some configurations may require manually instructing interactive (`STDIN`) support.

 For debugging or running custom commands inside the container the `-i` (interactive) flag is available:

 ```
-lam -i -e "/bin/bash"
+lab -i -e "/bin/bash"
 ```

 The above will run the container with `STDIN` support at bash shell for working inside the container. **Executing the `exit` command will stop the service.**

-The interactive command can be used with the `-e` flag as in the example above or with any tasks configured in the `laminar.yml`
+The interactive command can be used with the `-e` flag as in the example above or with any tasks configured in the `devlab.yml`

 ## License